bmrafiq/themeforest-wp-theme-rejection-issues/README.md

 # All Rejection Issues of WordPress Theme in ThemeForest:

 ## Please use a unique theme name:
+We're now requiring unique, non-generic names with at least 3 characters for all new submissions.
+Additionally, authors should not use names that are already in use in the Marketplace.
+Search and make sure that chosen name does not exist: https://themeforest.net/

+Combination of keywords, Target-audience, categories, abbreviation and subjective word(s) are not allowed as item names. ( example: Magazine, XMagazine, MagazineX, etc.)
+Author can always use the title description to further describe the item and list the keywords as tags.

+However, unique, single or combinations of common words are allowed ( no keywords ).
+Commonly used non-English words are fine as well.

 ## Theme preview image size: